 The Western Interior Plains aquifer system underlies most of Kansas, the eastern and southern parts of Nebraska, and a small area in west-central Missouri.
 The aquifer system consists of lower units in rocks of Ordovician and Cambrian age, a shale confining unit of Mississippian and Devonian age, and an upper aquifer unit comprised of Mississippian limestone.
 The thickness of the aquifer (including the confining unit) ranges from less than 500 feet to more than 3,000 feet.
 The aquifer system is thin or absent on structural uplifts and is thickest in downwarps.
 Regional groundwater in the aquifer system flows towards the east-southeast.
-Much of the water discharges from the aquifer systems.
+Much of the water discharges from the aquifer system in the transition zone between the Western Interior Plains and the Ozark Plateaus aquifer systems.
 The aquifer system is considered to have a low permeability.